mayerrobert/jmurmel/mlib.md

 Similar to CL `map-into`, see http://clhs.lisp.se/Body/f_map_in.htm.

 ### Function: mapcar
-    (mapcar function sequence+) -> list
+    (mapcar function list+) -> list

 Since: 1.1

-`function` must accept as many arguments as sequences are given, and will applied to subsequent items of the given sequences.
+`function` must accept as many arguments as lists are given, and will applied to subsequent items of the given lists.
 All `function` application results will be combined into a list which is the return value of `mapcar`.

 ### Function: maplist
-    (maplist function sequence+) -> list
+    (maplist function list+) -> list

 Since: 1.1

-`function` must accept as many arguments as sequences are given, and will applied to subsequent tails of the given sequences.
+`function` must accept as many arguments as lists are given, and will applied to subsequent tails of the given lists.

 All `function` application results will be combined into a list which is the return value of `maplist`.

 ### Function: mapc
-    (mapc function sequence+) -> first-arg
+    (mapc function list+) -> first-arg

 Since: 1.1

-`function` must accept as many arguments as sequences are given, and will applied to subsequent cars items of the given sequences.
+`function` must accept as many arguments as lists are given, and will applied to subsequent cars items of the given lists.

 ### Function: mapl
-    (mapl function sequence+) -> first-arg
+    (mapl function list+) -> first-arg

 Since: 1.1

-`function` must accept as many arguments as sequences are given, and will applied to subsequent tails of the given sequences.
+`function` must accept as many arguments as lists are given, and will applied to subsequent tails of the given lists.

 ### Function: mapcan
-    (mapcan function sequence+) -> concatenated-results
+    (mapcan function list+) -> concatenated-results

 Since: 1.1

-`function` must accept as many arguments as sequences are given, and will applied to subsequent items of the given sequences.
+`function` must accept as many arguments as lists are given, and will applied to subsequent items of the given lists.

 All function application results will be concatenated to a list which is the return value of `mapcan`.

 ### Function: mapcon
-    (mapcon function sequence+) -> concatenated-results
+    (mapcon function list+) -> concatenated-results

 Since: 1.1

-`function` must accept as many arguments as sequences are given, and will applied to subsequent tails of the given sequences.
+`function` must accept as many arguments as lists are given, and will applied to subsequent tails of the given lists.

 All function application results will be concatenated to a list which is the return value of `mapcon`.